NicMcPhee/web-sockets-example/DEPLOYMENT.md

 ## Step 3: Setting up your droplet and running your project

 - SSH to your droplet by running ``ssh root@[droplet ip here]`` (using the IP of your droplet) and enter the password you set.
 - When you first log in it'll tell you if there are any updates available.
-If there are, you can run `apt update` and then `apt upgrade` to apply the updates.
+Don't feel like you hae to do these updates; they should start you off with a pretty up-to-date system.
+If if you want to upgrade your system, you can run `apt update` and then `apt upgrade` to apply the updates.
+There could be some odd questions along the way, though, so be prepared to have to do some homework to figure out what reasonable responses might be.
+- Install `docker-compose` with the command `apt install docker-compose`.
 - `git clone` your repository
 - `cd` into the newly created directory
 - run `./setupdroplet.sh` to go through the initial setup steps